 The Pack

-There is still a little bit of space left after all the included items are in.
-This leaves room for some personalization such as spare clothes, blanket, medication, glasses, phone, extra food or whatever you may want to add.
-Don’t get me started on weight, a 5 year old can handle this pack with all its contents and it won’t slow you down one bit.
-I’m jealous on weight as my bug out bag weighs a ton!
+There is still a little space left in the backpack after all the included items are in.
+It leaves enough space for personalization such as spare clothes, blanket, medication, glasses, phone, extra food or whatever else you want to add.

-One upside with pack selection here is the bright blaze orange colour with reflective tape.
-While to many, this may seem like an odd choice, it’s actually quite smart.
-A bug out bag is not a fashion statement, it’s all about survival and function.
-It’s very hard to lose an orange pack!
 The colour also ensures the pack doubles as a signalling device.
-If you don’t think that’s important, many outdoors or prepping enthusiasts (who carry the expensive but muted packs) may also carry a piece of orange cloth just for signalling.
+If you don’t think that’s important, many outdoor or prepping enthusiasts (who carry the expensive but muted packs) may also bring a piece of orange cloth just for signalling.

 Budget Bug Out Bag Contents